TristanSchneider-dev/YT_Short_Url_Harvester/README.md

    - The generated combinations are written to the "possible_urls.txt" file.

 These scripts work together to collect, manage, and generate YouTube Shorts URLs.
 The scraping script collects the URLs, the management script processes them, and the generation script creates new URLs.

+It's important to note that these scripts were developed purely for educational purposes and do not serve any practical or functional use beyond the exploration of parallelization and memory management.